 The group would need to demonstrate an ability to run a free to enter, successful and safe event.

-Along with the Theme 2 application form - 2018/19 (PDF, 84KB), the organiser would have to submit an event management plan which details the aims of the event, how the event will be managed and a detailed breakdown of how the grant will be spent.
+Along with the Theme 2 application form - 2018/19 (Word, 84KB), the organiser would have to submit an event management plan which details the aims of the event, how the event will be managed and a detailed breakdown of how the grant will be spent.

 Once the grant application is agreed in principle, the organiser would need to follow the council’s event application process to formally apply to use the park.
 The grant will only be paid if this permission is granted.